 More people throughout the U.S. may consider seeking certain types of hip replacements as they grow older.
 During implantation, a surgeon implants an artificial device into the patient after he or she removes the arthritic or damaged joint.
 The materials and the specific types of hip replacements used often depend on the surgeon’s preference, the patient’s activity level and the patient’s age.

 While some types of hip replacements are often beneficial, others have reportedly caused serious complications in patients across the country.
-Contact the Georgia Injury Attorney Group today if you feel as though you have been injured due to a defective hip implant and would like to learn more about pursuing a claim for compensation.
+Contact Attorney Group for Georgia today if you feel as though you have been injured due to a defective hip implant and would like to learn more about pursuing a claim for compensation.

 Common Types of Hip Replacements